-Note that CMP in the OS/X Module consolidates three functions from the original CCD Module into a single one (UNS, 1CMP, 2CMP).
+Note that CMP in the OS/X Module consolidates three functions from the original CCD Module into a single one (UNS, 1CMP, 2CMP; which are now added as sub-functions in revision "+").
 This has the advantage of freeing up two FAT entries, the most limiting factor in this case where ROM space is not at a premium anymore thanks to the bank-switching design.
 Note also that the current sign mode information is not saved in the CCD I/O Buffer, but instead it is stored in the scratch area of status register c(13).
 More about this later in the manual.